10 Top Tips For Parents To Support Children To Read

 There is an app called Borrowbox where you can borrow ebooks and audiobooks for free as long as you are a library member.
 All you need is your library number and password (you can email Nottingham Central Library if you don’t know the password - they get back to you really quickly).
 The books can be read/heard on your devices (phones, ipads and tablets but unfortunately not kindles except kindle fire.

-We hope to launch our Starbooks reading reward again soon.
+We have now launched our Starbooks reading reward scheme again for 2021-22..
 Earn yourself a hot chocolate and extra toppings.
 How many will you earn?
 Remember, if you come to Starbooks every week, you will be able to enjoy a cake on the last week of the half term!
 Until we can meet at Starbooks, keep reading 3 times a week at home.

 50 reads challenge

 A new reading challenge is being launched soon.
 Each year group will have 50 recommended reads that you can select as your reading book.
 Your challenge is to read as many of these as you can in a year, to earn yourself rewards.
 Try books that you wouldn't normally read.
 There are lots of fantastic books for you to choose.
 Who's up for the challenge?

 Have a look at the books that you could be reading!